davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

     an unspecified result, but does not trap.

   inv:minlat
-    A variant of inv where, if no CSE or hoisting opportunities have been found, or if the entire operation has been hoisted to the same place, the last stages of the inverse calculation are intertwined with the final multiply to reduce the overall latency, at the expense of using a few
+    A variant of :samp:`inv` where, if no CSE or hoisting opportunities have been found, or if the entire operation has been hoisted to the same place, the last stages of the inverse calculation are intertwined with the final multiply to reduce the overall latency, at the expense of using a few